-Bachelor of Health Sciences (BHSc)
+Mātai Pūtaiao Hauora Health Sciences Bachelor of Health Sciences (BHSc)

-Our Bachelor of Health Sciences is a non-clinical programme focusing on public health concepts such as socio-economic and behavioural factors affecting health and health provision.
-Studying Health Sciences at our University will help prepare you for a wide range of health-related careers.
+Our Bachelor of Health Sciences is a non-clinical programme focusing on public health concepts such as socioeconomic and behavioural factors affecting health and health provision.
+Studying Health Sciences with us will help prepare you for a wide range of health-related careers.